 When you’re feeling like the weekend calls for a beachside brunch, look no further than Sydney’s Northern Beaches.
-Its stretch of pristine waters attracts sun-kissed surfers and the occasional good dog, offering not only idealistic beach settings, but also a fair share of fantastic cafes – there’s nowhere better to top up your morning with a coffee, pastry, smashed avo on toast or a bacon and egg roll.
+Its stretch of pristine waters attract sun-kissed surfers and the occasional good dog, offering not only idealistic beach settings, but also a fair share of fantastic cafes.

 The Bower Restaurant

 If you’re looking for the best brunch in the Northern Beaches, The Bower Restaurant should be at the top of your list – because they’re on the top of ours!
-Usually overlooked by breakfast, lunch and brunch-goers for it’s nearby neighbour, The Boathouse at Shelly Beach.
-Folks, you’re doing it wrong.
-The breakfast menu at The Bower is fresh and seasonal, offering a range of light to heavier choices including vegetarian, naughty and nice options as well as a series of breakfast cocktails.
+Usually overlooked by breakfast, brunch and lunch goers because of their nearby neighbour, The Boathouse at Shelly Beach, The Bower is just as good.
+Their breakfast menu is fresh and seasonal, offering a range of light to heavier choices including vegetarian, naughty and nice options as well as a series of breakfast cocktails.
 A must try in 2023!

 Nourished Cafe and Lounge

 Seasoned brunch hunters may already know one of Avalon’s top cafes, Nourished Cafe and Lounge.
-One of the best coffee and brunch spots on Sydney’s Northern Beaches, this corne cafe sits on the main drag in the beach side village offers diners an extensive range of breakfast, lunch, snacks, sweets, smoothies and superfoods.
+One of the best coffee and brunch spots on Sydney’s Northern Beaches, this corne cafe sits on the main drag in the beachside village offering visitors an extensive range of breakfast, lunch, snacks, sweets, smoothies and superfoods.
 Our top brunch pick is The Classic Pittwater, a foolproof combination of poached eggs, avocado and tomato and Persian feta.
 Pair it with the Matcha Madness smoothie for all-day happiness.